sandervandevelde/MQTTBrokerPrivatePreview/README.md

 - Must not be duplicated.
 - Must not be more than 20 characters.

-The enrichment value could be a static string for static enrichments or one of the following supported values that represent the client attributes or the MQTT message properties for dynamic enrichment.
+The enrichment value could be a static string for static enrichments or one of the supported values that represent the client attributes or the MQTT message properties for dynamic enrichment.
 Enrichment values must not be more than 128 characters.
+The following is a list of the supported values:

 **Client attributes**
 - ${client.name}: the name of the publishing client.